What is C. auris?

 - Place C. auris patients in single-patient rooms with dedicated medical equipment and implement standard and contact precautions.

-- Clean and disinfect patient care environments and reusable equipment (daily and terminal cleaning) with CDC-recommended products.
+- Perform enhanced cleaning and disinfection of patient care environments and reusable equipment (2-3 times daily and terminal cleaning) with CDC-recommended products.

 - Screen contacts of newly identified case patients to identify C. auris colonization.

 - Prior to transfer, inform receiving facilities of patients with C. auris.
-The CDC Inter-Facility Infection Control Transfer Form is one tool you can use to record transfer of patients with a C. auris infection.5
+The CDC Inter-Facility Infection Control Transfer Form assists in fostering communication during transitions of care.7